Biden sending more troops to Europe amid Ukraine tension

 Biden has said he will not put American troops in Ukraine to fight any Russian incursion, although the United States is supplying Ukraine with weapons to defend itself and seeking to reassure allies in Eastern Europe that Washington will fulfill its treaty obligation to defend them in the event they are attacked.
 Ukraine is not a NATO member and therefore the U.S. has no treaty obligation to come to its defense.

 The military moves come amid stalled talks with Russia over its military buildup at Ukraine’s borders.
-And they underscore growing fears across Europe that Russian President Vladimir Putin is poised to invade Ukraine.
-Smaller NATO countries on the alliance’s eastern flank worry they could be next, although Russia has said it has no intention of initiating conflict and is willing to continue diplomatic efforts.
+And they underscore growing fears across Europe that Russian President Putin is poised to invade Ukraine.
+Smaller NATO countries on the alliance’s eastern flank worry they could be next.

-Biden had said recently that he intended to provide additional U.S. forces to NATO allies in Eastern Europe as reassurance of an American commitment to treaty allies.

 The Pentagon also has put about 8,500 U.S.-based troops on higher alert for possible deployment to Europe as additional reassurance to allies, and officials have indicated the possibility that additional units could be placed on higher alert soon.
 The U.S. already has between 75,000 and 80,000 troops in Europe as permanently stationed forces and as part of regular rotations in places such as Poland.